astrovm/respondedorbot/README.md

 - REDIS_PASSWORD_BACKUP: The password for authenticating with the backup Redis server (if required).
 - CURRENT_FUNCTION_URL: The URL of the current instance.
 - MAIN_FUNCTION_URL: The URL of the primary instance that should be used if it's not down.
+- FRIENDLY_INSTANCE_NAME: A human-readable name for the current instance, used in admin reports and notifications to identify the source of the message.

 ## License